 There can be an unlimited number of differencing images, and each image can have more than one child.
 As a result, the differencing images can form a complex tree with parents, "siblings" and children, depending on how complex your machine configuration is.
-Write operations always go to the one active differencing image, and for read operations, VirtualBox may need to look up all the parents in the chain until the sector in question is found.
+Write operations always go to the one "active" differencing image that is attached to the machine, and for read operations, VirtualBox may need to look up all the parents in the chain until the sector in question is found.
 You can look at such a tree in the Virtual Media Manager:

-In all of these situations, to the virtual machine, the virtual hard disk behaves like any other disk.
+In all of these situations, from the point of view of the virtual machine, the virtual hard disk behaves like any other disk.
 While the virtual machine is running, there is a slight run-time I/O overhead because VirtualBox might need to look up sectors several times.
 This is not noticeable however since the tables with sector information are always kept in memory and can be looked up quickly.